krisszcode/Delocal/README.md

 1. Install XAMPP.
 2. Start Apache and MySQL.
 3. Go to localhost/phpmyadmin.
-4. Create a new database with utf8_general_ci encode type.
+4. Create a new database with utf8_general_ci encode type and with name delocal.
-5. Run the sql command on this database, which can be found in the database folder.
+5. Run the sql command on this database, which can be found in the database folder, and reconfig the dbconfig file with your phpmyadmin settings.
 7. cd to the root folder of this project in cmd.
 8. Run php -S localhost:8080.
 9. You can install Postman for easy testing.